in2code-de/powermail/Documentation/ForAdministrators/GoodToKnow/SavingValuesToThirdPartyTables/Index.rst

 				# Fill new record of table "tt_address" with field "company" with the value from powermail {company}
 				tt_address.company = TEXT
 				tt_address.company.field = company

+				# Fill new record of table "tt_address" with field "position" with the uid of the mail record
+				tt_address.position = TEXT
+				tt_address.position.field = uid